yourlocalpal/youtube-automatic-downloader/README.md

     You may need to modify the ydl_opts dictionary to specify different options for yt_dlp based on your needs.
     You may need to install the ffmpeg-python library if you run into syntax errors.
 However to call the python ffmpeg package you still just use import ffmpeg
-    On Windows OS, you need to add ffmpeg to system variables.
-You receive errors otherwise.
+    On Windows OS, you may need to add ffmpeg to system variables.
+You could receive errors otherwise.
     I personally use scoop for easy installation.
 It's a great tool.
 You could simply run scoop install ffmpeg in cmd and it would be much quicker than doing it             manually:

         Download FFmpeg from the official website (https://ffmpeg.org/download.html#build-windows) and extract the contents to a folder (e.g., C:\ffmpeg).